 The term MBT is widely used today with slightly different meanings.
-Surveys on different MBT approaches can be found in [1], [14], [15].
-The most simple one is that "Model-based testing (MBT) relates to a process of test generation from an SuT model by application of a number of sophisticated methods"[16].
+Surveys on different MBT approaches can be found in [2], [15], [16].
+One of them is that "Model-based testing (MBT) relates to a process of test generation from an SuT model by application of a number of sophisticated methods"[17].

-Model-based testing is a variant of testing that relies on explicit behaviour models that encode the intended behaviour of a system and possibly the behaviour of its environment.
+Model-based testing is a variant of testing that relies on explicit behaviour models that encode the intended behaviour and expected failure states of a system and possibly the behaviour of its environment.
 The use of explicit models is motivated by the observation that traditionally, the process of deriving tests tends to be unstructured, barely motivated in the details, not reproducible, not documented, and bound to the creativity and expertise of single engineers.
-The idea is that the existence of an artefact that explicitly encodes the intended behaviour can help mitigate the implications of these problems [1].
+The idea is that the existence of an artefact that explicitly encodes the intended behaviour can help mitigate the implications of these problems [2].

-Intensive research on MBT and analysis has been conducted in recent years, and the feasibility of the approach has been successfully demonstrated, e.g., in [17], [16].
-Yet, Boberg [18] shows that most studies apply model-based testing on the component level, or to a limited part of the system while only few studies focus on the application of the technique on the system or even aircraft level.
-The main difference being that the goal of a system integrator such as Airbus is not to produce code but to provide a high quality specification that can be handed over for implementation to a supplier.
-Giese [19] explains that this slow adoption is not only due to scalability reasons but he also claims that "to benefit from formal verification and early simulation, a model must be precise and detailed with respect to all aspects that are the subject of verifiation.
-This can usually be carried out in the detailed design phase at the earliest"[19].
+Intensive research on MBT and analysis has been conducted in recent years, and the feasibility of the approach has been successfully demonstrated, e.g., in [18], [17].
+Yet, Boberg [19] shows that most studies apply model-based testing at the component level, or to a limited part of the system while only few studies focus on the application of the technique at the system or even aircraft level.
+The main difference being that the goal of modelling at system level aims at generating a specification whereas modelling at component level aims at generating code that runs on target.
+Giese [20] explains that this slow adoption is not only due to scalability reasons but he also claims that "to benefit from formal verification and early simulation, a model must be precise and detailed with respect to all aspects that are the subject of verifiation.
+This can usually be carried out in the detailed design phase at the earliest" [20].

-A major distinction between the different available MBT approaches can be made by looking at the source of the generated test cases [19].
-Some approaches rely on separate explicit test models that are disjunct from the system or specification model, as depicted by Figure 2 while other approaches don't make that distinction and generate test cases from the defined system behaviour as shown by Figure 3.
+A major distinction between the different available MBT approaches can be made by looking at the source of the generated test cases [20].
+Some approaches rely on separate explicit test models that are disjunct from the system or specification model, as depicted by Figure 2 while other approaches do not make that distinction and generate test cases from the defined system behaviour as shown by Figure 3.

-The usage of explicit test models reflects the different objective (validation vs. solution) and point of view (tester vs. implementer) in creating a test model rather than a specification model [20].
+The usage of explicit test models reflects the different objective (validation vs. solution) and point of view (tester vs. implementer) in creating a test model rather than a specification model [21].
 A test model is a model representing all possible stimulations of input of the system interacting in various usage contexts and normally also includes verification points stating what is a correct response from the system to an input and what not.
 It thereby follows a tester's view who also has to think of how to combine the possible input stimuli of a system to achieve a high confidence in its correctness.

 The main benefit of this approach is the degree of independence it naturally entails between the generated test cases and the system.
 The generated test cases can thus be used directly to test any form of the SuT, either a model or the implementation.
-Additionally, as the test model is not a part of the design it can be optimised for validation and verification purposes thereby increasing the chance to uncover defects that are outside the focus of the design artefacts [19].
-A drawback of the approach is that there are two models that have to be kept consistent with the requirements at all time which requires further effort.
+Additionally, as the test model is not a part of the design it can be optimised for validation and verification purposes thereby increasing the chance to uncover defects that are outside the focus of the design artefacts [20].
+A drawback of the approach is that there are two models that have to be kept consistent with the requirements at all time, which requires further effort.